MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 - On each row of the spreadsheet that is submitted, you must specify only one of the following:

   - An MCC+MNC with a blank IMSI range
   - An MCC+MNC with a specific IMSI range
   - An MCC+MNC with a specific ICCID range
   - An MCC+MNC with a specific GSM provider name

 - If you have created a website for setting up Mobile Broadband service, it is important to provide the Account Experience URL and certificate data.

 - Access strings used for plan purchase (**Purchase Flag**=**Y**) can be one of the following:
   - For GSM networks, an APN with a specified **User Name** and **Password** used for purchasing the subscription.
   - For CDMA networks, a Network Access Identifier (NAI) is used for purchasing the subscription.

 - Access strings used for Internet connectivity (**Connect Flag**=**Y**) can be one of the following:
   - For GSM networks, an APN with a specified **User Name** and **Password** used to connect to the Internet.
   - For CDMA networks, a Network Access Identifier (NAI) is used to connect to the Internet.

 Once your spreadsheet is complete, you can test the APNs you’ve entered.
-For the next steps in testing your APN update, see [Testing your desktop COSA/APN database submission](testing-your-desktop-cosa-apn-database-submission.md).
+For the next steps in testing your APN update, see [Testing your desktop COSA database submission](testing-your-desktop-cosa-database-submission.md).